smir3/4.School_District_Analysis/README.md

 Updated District Summary:
 ![updated district summary](https://user-images.githubusercontent.com/86159728/135667239-d55ed043-8254-49a4-a586-ac705157184d.jpg)

+- In the updated district summary the average math score, % passing math, % passing reading, and % overall passing is slightly lower than the original district summary
+- The average reading score is the same

 How is the school summary affected?
 How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?

 Original School Summary: